langjam/langjam/README.md

 Welcome to Lang Jam, a weekend coding jam.
 It carries much of the spirit of game jams, where teams create a video game in a weekend.
 In Lang Jam, you and your teammates will create a programming language based on the theme for that jam.

-#0002 - The next Lang Jam will be held the weekend of 4th-5th of December.
+The next Lang Jam (#0002) will be held the weekend of 4th-5th of December.
 More details coming soon.

+Past Lang Jams:

-#0001 - The first Lang Jam was held on Friday the 20th of August, starting at 7pm UK time (Timezone translator: https://dateful.com/eventlink/1037709179) and ran for 48 hours, ending at 7pm on Sunday the 22nd of August.
-The theme was "first-class comments".
-You can participate by joining the [jam repo](https://github.com/langjam/jam0001).
+- #0001 - Theme: "First-class comments".
+The first Lang Jam was held on Friday the 20th of August, for 48 hours (starting [7pm UK time](https://dateful.com/eventlink/1037709179), and ending at 7pm on Sunday the 22nd of August).
+Submissions can be found in the [jam repo](https://github.com/langjam/jam0001).
 You can [watch a video of the winners](https://www.youtube.com/watch?v=j7VAw8UfMeA).

 If you're interested in working with others on the jam, or want to chat, we also have a [discord](https://discord.gg/YxuJPVuyQ9).